Careers at Siegel

 Responsibilities

-• Contribute to white papers, Medium posts, and/or other publications that elevate Siegel’s work or the work of our grantees
+• Assist with writing white papers and other publications that elevate Siegel’s research or the findings from our grantees

 Qualifications

-Salary & Compensation: The anticipated salary for this position is $115,000, plus a bonus.
+The anticipated salary for this position is $88,000 yearly plus a bonus with a target of 10% base salary.
 Additionally, we offer a competitive benefit package.
 For more information about our compensation structure, please email [email protected].

 Location: New York (preferred), but flexible